FahadAlAraik/rock-paper-scissors-game/README.md

-# rock-paper-scissors
-# Can You Beat This Incredibly Hard BOT ?

-# a simple rock-paper-scissors game developed using jquery
+<h3> a simple rock-paper-scissors game developed using jquery </h3>